-The other day I was trying to come up with an art activity that I could use with different aged children, inexpensive, and I needed it quickly.
+The other day I was trying to come up with art project ideas that I could use with different aged children, was inexpensive, and I needed it quickly.
 This object art for kids is perfect!
 It won’t cost you a penny and there is virtually no prep involved.

 This object art for kids activity is so easy for home, or school, and creates the most adorable creations!
 With young kids in the house, we have lots of little collections of random things, ranging from shells to yarn, so the materials for this project were very easy to come by.